ahsec/Violent_Python_Exercises/Chapt_4/README.md

 * Domain queried
 * IP address or addresses returned from the query or queries

-Having multiple unrelated addresses pointing at the same domain could be a indication of Fast Flux traffic.
+Having multiple DNS requests that frequently return unrelated addresses could be a indication of Fast Flux traffic, specifically domain flux.

 Filename for this solution is, domain_count.py